 A message from PVI Executive Director Pat Mastors

 I’m encouraged today by disruptors – companies bringing a more consumer-focused process to the patient experience.
-Within this change lies opportunity to help create win-wins for patients and medical professionals, who should rightly feel the utmost joy and reward in their work.
-At the risk of stating the obvious, we really need each other!
+Within this change lies opportunity to help create win-wins for patients and medical professionals.
+We can only hope legacy organizations feel galvanized to rise to the challenge as well.

-Thank you for letting PVI be a small part of this journey.
-Wishing you many blessings this holiday season and in the year ahead.
+Thank you for letting PVI be a small part of our collective health care journey.
+Going forward, feel free to reach out to me here.
+Meantime, wishing you many blessings in the year ahead.